Technicalgrootboom/ASP.NET-Core-MVC-Web-Application/README.md

 # Project Overview

+This project is a web application that implements a data access layer, a repository layer, and adheres to coding standards and principles.
+It is designed to manage customer information, orders, order details, and products.

 In today's technology-driven landscape, countless applications are at the heart of modern business operations.
 The ability to comprehend and enhance existing codebases is as vital as writing new code.
 In this project, we present an opportunity to work on an existing ASP.NET Core MVC Web Application, enhancing and improving its